Ruby-Starter-Kits/Docker-Bridgetown-Generator/README.md

 # Docker Bridgetown Installer

-_Warning: This is a proof of concept repo to experiment with new install approaches_

 A quick start for running [Bridgetown](https://www.bridgetownrb.com/) with Docker.
+You can see the files it'll generate in [Ruby-Starter-Kits/Docker-Bridgetown-Template](https://github.com/Ruby-Starter-Kits/Docker-Bridgetown-Template).

 ## Usage